We look forward to seeing you on your next visit to the library. Find a location near you.

 APA Citation (style guide)

 Berlinski, M., & Williams, B. (2016).
-Peacekeeping: a novel.
+Peacekeeping: A Novel.
 Unabridged.
 [United States], Macmillan Audio.

 Chicago / Turabian - Author Date Citation (style guide)